philippbayer/Goodreads_visualization/README.md

     for month in range(1, 13):
         if (year == todays_year) and month > todays_month:
             # don't count future months
-            # it's 2015-12 now so a bit hard to test
             break
         this_count = read_dict[ (year, month) ]
         all_years.append(year)